Nissan Cherry

 The Datsun Cherry (チェリー), known later as the Nissan Cherry, is a series of subcompact cars which formed Nissan's first front-wheel drive supermini model line.

 The Nissan Cherry featured the front-engine, front-wheel-drive layout.
 The Cherry line includes the E10 and F10.
-Nissan's direct successor was the Nissan Pulsar worldwide.
+Nissan's direct successor was the Nissan Pulsar worldwide, which continued to use the Cherry name in certain markets.

 In Japan, the Cherry was exclusive to Nissan Cherry store locations.

 On the UK market, it debuted just before the company's surge in sales, which saw it sell just over 6,000 cars in 1971 and more than 30,000 the following year.
 Although its successor was launched in 1974, such was the original model's popularity on the UK market that it was not replaced there until 1976.

 Background

 Originally, before combining with Nissan Motors, the Prince Motor Company plan of development was to mass-produce a front-engine, front-wheel drive car.
 Subsequent to the Prince and Nissan merger of 1966, the Cherry was released in 1970 as Nissan's first front-wheel drive car instead.
 In Asian markets there was also a "Cherry Cab" cabover truck model (C20), which was closely related to the Nissan Sunny — it was also marketed as the "Sunny Cab".